Problems Artist Have Are Ridiculous – Here’s How To Solve Them

 5.Wrong Target Audiences

-You require having a concrete idea of the kind of folks that would most probably purchase your work.
-We refer to this as your “Target Audience or Market” and this is utilized to classify who your actual buyers are.
-If you have not thought of who your target audience/market is, start asking first your friends and family for feedback.
+You must have a concrete idea of the kind of buyers that would most probably purchase your work.
+We refer to this as your “Target Audience or Market” and this is used to classify or segment your potential and existing buyers.
+If you have not thought of who your target audience/market is, start asking your friends and family for feedback.

-Simply put, if your style of painting is pop art then it will most likely suit the young millennia than it would for baby boomers.
+Simply put, if your style of painting is pop art then it will most likely connect with the millennia than it would for baby boomers.
 So, you should start creating and marketing specifically for this group.

 6.Not Enough Online/Social Media Presence

 Whether you market online or offline, you might be missing a lot of prospects if you are not promoting your art on diverse social media.
 Let’s assume that you are, though you are not receiving enough engagement or outcomes from it.
-If so, you should ask yourself if you are doing it correctly, meaning that, do you post at the right moment?
-And are you posting the right content or projects?
-Are you aware of how regular you should post on a social media platform?
+If so, you should ask yourself if you are doing it correctly, meaning that, do you post at the right time?
+And are you posting the right content?
+Do you know how regularly you should post on a social media?

 Creativity is inventing, experimenting, growing, taking risks, breaking rules, making mistakes and having fun doing it – Mary Lou Cook